|Inflatable Kayak and Boat Shops

 Outdoorplay.com is a paddle sport specialty shop that offers free shipping and one of the biggest selections of paddlesports gear online.

-Altrec is a great outdoor sports store.
-I started shopping there in 2000.
+Altrec is a solid outdoor sports store.
 Besides their kayaks, they also offer about half-a-dozen Aire rafts.

 Backcountry is another terrific outdoors outfitter.
 Other than their inflatables, they also carry one of the biggest selections of hardshell kayaks online.